ehmicky/autoserver/docs/silent.md

 {}
 ```

-Silent outputs can also be requested using the standard HTTP header
+Silent outputs can also be requested using:
-`Prefer: return=minimal`.
+  - the standard HTTP header `Prefer: return=minimal`
+  - the HTTP method `HEAD` instead of `GET`